IBM-Bluemix-Docs/mobileanalytics/index.md

 		```
 		{: codeblock}

-		The **bluemixRegion** parameter specifies which Bluemix deployment you are using, for example, `BMSClient.Region.usSouth` or `BMSClient.Region.unitedKingdom`.
+		The **bluemixRegion** parameter specifies which IBM Cloud deployment you are using, for example, `BMSClient.Region.usSouth` or `BMSClient.Region.unitedKingdom`.
 		<!-- , or `BMSClient.REGION_SYDNEY`. -->

 		Set the value for `hasUserContext` to **true** or **false**.
 If false (default value), each device is counted as an active user.